Support Services, Adaptive Tools & Resources to Succeed on the Vocational Path

-The addition of words displayed on video content helps increase comprehension and gives context for what is heard but not seen.
+Text displayed on video content helps increase comprehension and gives context for what is seen but not heard.

 American Sign Language interpreters can be made available to translate training or lectures for students.

-At a PTA of around 40 dB HL in both ears, some amplification is necessary for normal hearing.
-Amplification devices such as FM systems, hearing loops or personal amplifiers can be made available to students in a class or training environment.
+Amplification devices, such as FM systems, hearing loops, or personal amplifiers, can be provided to students in a class or training environment.